shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 8. Building multimodal AI agents

-## Section 1: The need for multimodal AI
+## Section 1 - Introduction: The need for multimodal AI
 - Why agents need to understand images, documents, and complex layouts
 - Industry real-world scenarios and limitations of text-only approaches:
     - Financial reports with embedded charts